achille-martin/pyqt-crom/README.md

 Zlib is required by the pyqtdeploy project `$PYQT_CROM_DIR/examples/demo/demo_project/config.pdt` to correctly identify the dependencies from the `$PYQT_CROM_DIR/examples/demo/demo_project/sysroot.toml`.

-Sysroot setup tips can be obtained from [Riverbank website](https://www.riverbankcomputing.com/static/Docs/pyqtdeploy/sysroot.html).
+:bulb: Sysroot setup tips can be obtained from [Riverbank website](https://www.riverbankcomputing.com/static/Docs/pyqtdeploy/sysroot.html).

 <a id="java-installation"></a>
 #### 1.5.3.
 Install Java for Android Studio